Cycling in the Pyrenees is truly sensational and offers some of the best cycling in France.

 Lourdes – Argelès-Gazost – Pierrefitte-Netsalas Voie Verte/greenway

 An 18 km Voie Vertes (or greenway) stretches between Lourdes and Pierrefitte-Netsalas.
 It’s got a good, asphalt road surface that’s suitable for road bikes.
-It’s practically flat and is totally separate to the main road, so it’s a great option if you’re with kids or are just trying to get north or south from Argelès-Gazost and want to avoid the main roads.
+It’s practically flat and is totally separate to the main road.
+So it’s a great option if you’re with kids or are just trying to get north or south from Argelès-Gazost and want to avoid the main roads.

 Voie Verte between Argelès-Gazost and Lourdes